Dave Good 9 p.m., July 30

 He recorded his 2011 album Best Days at the Dream Center in L.A.
 Around the same time, Universal Music Group/INgrooves began using his song “Love Love Love” as an iPhone app for a promotion by Jones and Sons Jewelry, to promote their line of engagement jewelry.

-As of 2012, Ybarra also serves as worship director at Grace Point Church.
-In all, he has been honored with seven nominations from the San Diego Music Awards, including four wins.
+In 2012, Ybarra was serving as worship director at Grace Point Church.
 His song “Angel in My Life” (titled “Love Love Love” on his Love Love Love CD) appeared on a 2012 Valentine’s Day love song compilation, Date Night.

 He was the featured artist on the massive iTickets.com website on May 15, 2012, with a Free Download of the Week featuring his song “Best Days,” followed by four June appearances at the San Diego County Fair in Del Mar.